Yü Group PLC Anti-Slavery And Human Trafficking Statement

 Opening statement from senior management

 Yü Group PLC is committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain and we expect the same high standards of our suppliers.
 We are establishing working practices that enable us to monitor and reduce modern slavery risk within our business and supply chains.
-This is our first published Modern Slavery Statement as required by the UK Modern Slavery Act.
-In this document, we describe the progress made in 2017 and the improvements we aim to progress during 2018.
-This statement is made in compliance with Section 54 of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ending December 2017.
+This is our second published Modern Slavery Statement as required by the UK Modern Slavery Act.

 As part of our commitment to combating modern slavery, we are in the process of implementing the following:

 - Anti-slavery Policy (the “Policy”); and

 We will also make sure that our suppliers are aware of our policies to ensure that they adhere to the same high standards.

 These policies are being developed by our Senior Management Team.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-slavery Policy will reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We expect the same high standards from all our contractors, suppliers and other business partners and our supplier contracts will reflect this.